aldinberi/nent/README.md

 # CRUD-based backend with usefull features

-> The goal of this project is to create a secure CRUD-based backend on a restaurant datebase
+> The goal of this project is to create a secure CRUD-based backend in Node.js on a restaurant MongoDB database

 ## Table of contents